 Sparks and Carax’s Annette should have received a prize not for mise en scéne but for mise en abyme—a prize for the best “placing into the abyss, ‘[8] as the technique of framed narrative was called by the French writer André Gide, the author of the novel Les Faux-Monnayeurs (The Counterfeiters), whose main character writes a novel about ‘Counterfeiters.’
 After all, this is not just a film about cinema in film, but an opus and opus about an opus (about itself and about the reception of baby Annette) and an opera (about the specific genre of opera in which Ann’s character performs), opus (magnum of alchemy in both the narrow and the broad sense) and an opera (about works in general).

-Almost from the outset (in the recording studio; at the start of the script’s optical and auditory setting) complaints about financing are heard— The budget is large but still —its not enough, referencing Federico Fellini’s line “the film will be finished when there is no more money left” as money as “conventional units” constitutes the “internal presupposition” of cinema, the situation of its temporal and temporary work (cf. temp job—the Accompanist):
+Almost from the outset (in the recording studio; at the start of the script’s optical and auditory setting) complaints about financing are heard— The budget is large but still —it’s not enough, referencing Federico Fellini’s line “the film will be finished when there is no more money left” as money as “conventional units” constitutes the “internal presupposition” of cinema, the situation of its temporal and temporary work (cf. temp job—the Accompanist):

 What the film within the film expresses is this infernal circuit between the image and money, this inflation which time puts into the exchange, this ‘overwhelming rise’.
 The film is movement, but the film within the film is money, is time.
 The crystal-image thus receives the principle which is its foundation: endlessly relaunching exchange which is dissymmetrical, unequal and without equivalence, giving image for money, giving time for images, converting time, the transparent side, and money, the opaque side, like a spinning top on its end.